aseichter2007/ClipboardConqueror/readme.md

     I supply a sample batch file for loading a model with your settings file after you get kobold dialed in from the launcher.

 3. Kobold needs a model.
 I like GGUF because it is one file rather than a folder of mess.
-   Here are my reccomendations 2/25/24:[OpenHermes 2.5 Mistral 7B 16K Context.GGUF](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-16k-GGUF)
+   Here are my reccomendations 4/30/24:[Llama 3 GGUFs](https://huggingface.co/bartowski/Meta-Llama-3-8B-Instruct-GGUF) get one that fits in your ram with 1.5gb free for context and basic windows stuff.

-    OpenHermes-2.5-Mistral 7b 16k.gguf supports 16384 context.
+   CUDA0 buffer size =  7605.33 MiB : this is the memory size of the Q8 quant for Llama 3 8B

-    This is a decent few pages.
+   CUDA0 KV buffer size =  1036.00 MiB 8192(8k) context.

-    If it seems slow reduce your context to 8k, if the problem persists, select a lower Quantization.
+   With some extra stuff open(web browser, vsCode, etc) I'm at 11 GB vram utilized in total.
+Without using a graphics card, this would all be in regular ram.

-    Most of my prompts are tuned against OpenHermes 2.5 Mistral 7b with chatML. any chatML model should work great out of the box.
+    Most of my prompts are tuned against OpenHermes 2.5 Mistral 7b with chatML.
+Some against Llama 3 8B. any chatML model should work great out of the box.
     Psyfighter2 works pretty well too, though it doesn't nail the instructions as well being a storytelling model.